raimohanska/larry-wall/README.md

 The `checkAllImages` call there generates a test case that check that all `<img>` tags are successfully loaded.
 It also verifies my CSS backgrounds!

-To run my example (OSX specific, assumes you've got Bower installed):
+## The example application

+To run my example on OSX, you need to install Bower, then clone this repo the cd into it and then

     bower install
     ./serve